Frequently Asked Questions

-A large component of Pinax is just re-usable Django apps.
-Most make very few assumptions about what else is in your project (although some assume you're using django-user-accounts for user account management).
+Yes!
+A large component of Pinax is re-usable Django apps.
+Most apps make very few assumptions about what else is in your project (although some assume you're using django-user-accounts for user account management).
 In most cases you can just use an app in the Pinax ecosystem like you would any other Django app.

 How do we upgrade a site to a newer Pinax release?

 Individual apps generally follow semantic versioning and often have an upgrade path.
 So they should be upgradable.

 If you want to use a starter project, or other collection of Pinax apps, and be able to follow a documented upgrade path, our Proposal for Pinax Distribution Versioning - pinax issue #84 is required.
 It provides coordinated releases and makes Pinax even more like a Linux distribution, in the way that e.g. Ubuntu creates a coordinated release of an infrastructure along with a variety of applications.